kovzol/geogebra-discovery/README.md

 * updates and bugfixes to the Automated Reasoning Tools (ART),
 * other bugfixes that are relevant to Classic 5 and Classic 6.

-The files in this project are used to compile and deploy GeoGebra.
+The files in this project are used to compile and deploy GeoGebra Discovery.

 ## Prerequisites, compilation, running and deployment